boraer/elastic-music-db/README.md

  - [ ] it is needed to create Album and Artist indexes via postman collection
  - [ ] It is needed to create indexes in 1 minute because services has a batch service which puts mapping  for objects 1 minute later services are started

+For learning purposes, I use ElasticSearch api to create and manage index.
+I also started project with spring-data-elasticsearch but i did not use boiler-plate jpa ElasticSearch Crud Repository.
+Instead I implemented my own repository classes with using elastich high rest client

 ## *Modeling the Data*

 For this project, there are just 2 objects exist which are Artist and Album.
 Firstly, It was thought to use parent-child relationship but then realized that after Elastic Search v5.6 parent-child relations was removed.
 Therefore I modelled my data as 2 indexes which are Artist and Album but also Album has a partial version of Artist as a nested object.